top of page

 Responsibilities:

-Taught secondary music, including Abitur-level courses.
+• Taught and led secondary music provision, including Abitur-level courses

-Coordinated curriculum delivery across Sekundarstufe I & II, ensuring alignment with Abitur requirements.
+• Coordinated curriculum delivery across Sekundarstufe I & II, ensuring alignment with Abitur requirements

 Key Achievements: